commclassroom/commclassroom/CONTRIBUTING.md

 ### 4.)
 Update Fork Repo From Upstream

 1. Follow these steps if you are done with <b>Setup Remote</b> ✅.
-2. Update your local Master to be in synch with the original repo.
+2. Update your local branch to be in sync with the original repo.

 ```console